"Mama's Close Call"

 Soundtrack: As always, the specially-recorded soundtrack will make your performance of this skit script much funnier, professional, and effective.
 The soundtrack for this skit is on the Combo Package #4 Soundtrack CD, along with "Battle of the Sexes: Round One."

-NEW!
-Click here to listen to a new feature: a 5 and-a-half minute Windows Media preview of the entire soundtrack CD, with short clips from each track!
-Or use the player below.
+Click here to listen to a 5 and-a-half minute Windows Media preview of the entire soundtrack, with short clips from each track!

 "Mama's Close Call"